gvwilson/fiction/santas/index.md

 as Santa Hotep drew a circle with its fingertip on the mirror by its elbow.
-The mirror's surface rippled and reformed to show the steps leading up to the pyramid entrance, where the stone cats were fighting a quartet of small figures in hooded uniforms wielding swords and rayguns whose brilliant green beams left glassy scorches on the sand.<span class="note">The rayguns, that is.
+The mirror's surface rippled and reformed to show the steps leading up to the pyramid entrance, where the stone cats were fighting a quartet of hooded figures wielding swords and rayguns whose brilliant green beams left glassy scorches on the sand.<span class="note">The rayguns, that is.